h2non/toxy/README.md

 There're some other similar solutions to `toxy` in the market, but most of them don't provide a proper programmatic control and are not easy to hack, configure and/or extend.
 Additionally, most of the those solutions are based only on the TCP stack, instead of providing features to the specific domain of the HTTP protocol, like toxy does.

-`toxy` provides a powerful hackable and extensible solution with a convenient low-level interface and programmatic features based on simple fluent API, and the power, simplicity and fun of node.js.
+`toxy` provides a powerful hackable and extensible solution with a convenient low-level interface and programmatic features based on simple, concise and fluent API, with the power, simplicity and fun of node.js.

 ### Concepts